-All startups must begin somewhere, and some of the world’s largest, highest-grossing firms started out as garage businesses.
+All startups must begin somewhere, and some of the world’s largest, highest-grossing Startups That Started in a Garage.

 Operating out of a garage is a great way of saving money while you begin to grow your business.
 If you have determination, self-belief, and a great idea, you can grow your startup from humble beginnings.